caiovsa/data-wrangling/README.md

 * tweet_json.txt ---> Where we stored the data gathered from the API;

-* twitter-archive-enc.csv ---> First dataset, with the tweets from WeRateDogs;
+* twitter-archive-enhanced.csv.csv ---> First dataset, with the tweets from WeRateDogs;

 * Wrangle_act.ipynb ---> Jupyter notebook file.